chloroken/eve-min/README.md

 *(1 active client, 4 unfocused, 0 minimized)*</div>

-With minimizing I use roughly a third of the GPUg:
+With minimizing I use roughly a third of the GPU:

 <div align="center">